Engaging the University

 Having created everything else, God then creates human beings specifically in his “image” and “likeness”—the exact words the author of Genesis uses to describe Seth, the child of Adam and Eve (Gen. 5:3).
 Whatever else we may say about the imago dei, we can say this: we human beings were created to resemble God, to be like God, and we are to be godlike particularly in a special role, namely, that of exercising lordship or dominion over everything else on the planet.

 In order to accomplish this task (this mission) of dominion, God tells the first humans to spread out over the face of the planet: “be fruitful and multiply, and fill the earth…”—three mentions of reproduction.
 And why do so?
 With the purpose of bringing the whole earth under cultivation: “…and subdue it; and have dominion….”
-The burgeoning human family is to move out from the initial garden, planted by God (Gen. 2:8–15), to make a garden of the whole planet as “little lords,” as deputies of God, doing his kind of work and in obedience to his commandment.
+The burgeoning human family is to move out from the initial garden, planted by God (Gen. 2:8–15), to make a garden of the whole planet as “little lords,” as deputies of God, doing his kind of work (God has been creating throughout chapter one) and in obedience to his commandment.
 Thus God calls us to procreate in order to co-create.

 At least two fundamental implications follow from this commandment.
 First, caring for the earth and making the best of it is our primary duty under God.
 I do not mean by this to diminish the fundamental importance of love of God or of neighbor: I take those for granted in the present discussion and will discuss the Great Commandments below.
 Nonetheless, whatever else we are to be and to do, in the Bible’s account we literally are gardeners first.
 God has never rescinded this commandment.
 Furthermore, it will be our task, and our glory, to carry on this mission of dominion in the immediate presence of our Lord Jesus: “If we endure,” Paul promises, “we will reign with him” (II Tim.
 2:12).
 And in the Revelation to John, the Christian faithful several times are described as reigning with Christ (Rev. 5:10; 20:6; 22:5).
 Over what or whom is there for resurrected humanity to reign with Christ, all of his enemies having been removed from the scene forever?